LuisPuchol/taktics-test-monorepo/README.md

 A budget has the following structure:

 * A name
+* A thumbnail, an image.
+This image must be uploaded to Amazon S3 and be visible from the list and the detail pages
 * A date
 * A client name
 * A total cost import (will be the sum of all chapters total cost)